reticivis-net/ZLibraryBuilder/README.md

 plugin `config.info` keys as JSDoc entries.
 [View the official BetterDiscord docs for more info about these.](https://github.com/BetterDiscord/BetterDiscord/wiki/Plugin-and-Theme-METAs#common-fields)

+keep in mind that the ZLibrary `authors` field overwrites the `author` and `authorId` properties.
+ZLibraryBuilder (when oldHeader is off) attempts to convert these into the correct ZLibrary config options if `authors` is unspecified, but it is better to just work with ZLibrary.

 #### `-h, --help`

 display help for command. won't do anything if specified via JSON.